chinesebmwheadunits/chinesebmwheadunits.github.io/index.md

 All source code that we create as part of our hacking and reverse engineering is located in [several repositories](https://github.com/chinesebmwheadunits).
 Fork and hack away!
 We accept pull requests from everyone.

+## Discussion.

+Discussion about these units takes place mostly in two forum threads.
+One on [Bimmerpost](https://f30.bimmerpost.com/forums/showthread.php?t=1500481) and the other one on [XDA Developers](https://forum.xda-developers.com/android-auto/android-head-units/avin-usa-bmw-f-series-t3673558).